MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Notes/New-MgGroupOnenotePage.md

 Example: ../onenote/pages?sectionName=My%20section The POST /onenote/pages operation is used only to create pages in the current user's default notebook.
 If you're targeting other notebooks, you can create pages in a specified section.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaGroupOnenotePage](/powershell/module/Microsoft.Graph.Beta.Notes/New-MgBetaGroupOnenotePage?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)